 - Most boats: $24

-Although there is no registration fee for vessels 16 feet or less or with a less than 7.6 horsepower motor, they do need a registration decal.
+Although there is no registration fee for vessels under 16 ft and less than 7.6 HP motor, they do need a registration decal.

 Registrations expire on December 31 of every second year.
 You may renew in person or by mail.
 Here's how: